dewaldsteg/Entity-Framework-Core/README.md

 # Setup
-Change DbConnection in appsetting.json to the SQL database you wish to connect.
+1. Change DbConnection in appsetting.json to the SQL database you wish to connect.<br>
-Run Update-Database in Package Manager Console
+2. Run Update-Database in Package Manager Console